 Overview of Tailings and Tailings Storage Facilities

 Tailings are the finely ground rock particles left after copper or other minerals have been processed and extracted from the mined ore.
-Tailings cannot be put back into their original form, so TSFs are necessary to secure them safely and responsibly.
+Tailings cannot be put back into their original form, so FCX utilizes TSFs to secure them safely and responsibly.
 A TSF is a structure made of one or more embankments, that provide a secure environment to keep tailings indefinitely.

 TSFs have two main purposes: